Best–selling books written by very wealthy people are usually along the lines of “The Secrets of My Success” ― but this is a space–travel story!

-This novel, by Philip Francis Nowlan, was edited together from two novelettes (one with the same title, the other entitled The Airlords of Han) which appeared in 1928—29.
+This novel was edited together from two novelettes (one with the same title, the other entitled The Airlords of Han) which appeared in 1928—29.
 The first part, in fact, was published in the same issue of Amazing Stories as the first part of The Skylark of Space.
 And that’s why I’ve chosen to read it now, rather than later.

 There is a sense in which Skylark is the science fiction novel.
 Its influence on the whole genre cannot be overstated.
 It launched the writing career of “Doc” Smith, and pioneered any number of things which became cliche later.
 As a result, I’m really pleased to have read it for you — and not at all pleased by the technical problems which left the recording sounding as though I was at the bottom of a well the whole time!

 - Chapters 7 & 8, HNtW 23, 2017–04–11 (9 was just that much longer it wouldn’t fit!)

 - Chapters 9 & 10, HNtW 24, 2017–04–18 (no show Good Friday ― rerun 2020-05-01 as archived version was corrupt)